Hoyt 2014 62" Tiburon 40# @ 28"

 It will cost you around £600 or so which is neither cheap nor expensive in the grand scheme of things but in terms of value, in terms of "Bang for yer Buck" - this bow delivers..... in spades.

-Hoyt start their sales pitch by telling us they are using all their 85 years of archery knowledge to produce this bow - well I imagine they did because they included everything you could want and everything they had offered on an individual basis with other hunter models, this bow has them all and is a Masterpiece!
+Hoyt claim to use all 85 years of archery knowledge to make this bow - I imagine they did because it has everything you could want and everything they had offered on an individual basis with other hunter models, this bow has them all and is a Masterpiece!